vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[6]slider-video/page.md

 This is _generally_ used to show a preview video (low-resolution) as the user interacts with the time slider.

-The point at which the user is hovering or dragging (`pointerValue`) is the preview time position.
-The video will automatically be synced with said value, so ensure both the preview and loaded video are of the same length (i.e., duration).
+The preview video will be displayed when the user is hovering over or dragging the time slider, and it will automatically be updated to be in-sync with the current pointer position.
+Therefore, ensure it has the same length as the original media (i.e., same duration) to avoid displaying incorrect previews.

 {% code_preview name="usage" copyHighlight=true highlight="html:4-7|react:7" /%}